 What are the symptoms of cervical cancer?

 The signs and symptoms for cervical cancer can include vaginal bleeding, unusual vaginal discharge, pelvic pain or back pain, and bleeding after sexual intercourse.
-Symptoms of cervical cancer may not appear until the disease is advanced, so it is important undergo regular screenings.
+Symptoms of cervical cancer may not appear until the disease is advanced, so it is important to undergo regular screenings.

 Are there ways to prevent cervical cancer?